JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 ### Extension methods

-Extension methods are used to add functionality to existing objects while still being compatible with older runtimes.
+Extension methods are used to add functionality to existing objects while still being compatible with older runtimes that do not support said functionality.
-Extension names are added to `Extensions` enumeration, then extension methods are marked with `@Extension`.
+Extension names are added to the `Extensions` enumeration, then extension methods are marked with `@Extension`.
-Extensions must be explicitly enabled when retrieving the service to be able to use their corresponding methods.
+Extensions must be explicitly named when retrieving the service with `JBR.get<NAME>(Extensions...)` on the client side to be able to use their corresponding methods.
 This is the recommended way to add functionality to existing types.

 > <picture>